Leadership Team

 Committed to June 2027

-Mariana Lopez Quintanilla began her career in education in 1998, working in early childhood education and supporting students with ADHD.
+Mariana Lopez Quintanilla is the Executive Director of Expanded Learning at Bay Area Community Resources (BACR).
+She began her career in education in 1998, working in early childhood education and supporting students with ADHD.
 In 2007, she served refugee and immigrant communities in Miami-Dade County, helping families navigate the U.S. education system and ensuring students received the academic and social support they needed to thrive.

 Lupine Reppert